Inklingo

 espectacular

-Choose this word to describe something visually impressive, exciting, or like a show or performance.
+Choose this word when describing something visually impressive, grand, or like a show, often used for scenes, events, or performances.

 A massive, colorful fireworks display exploding high above a dark, simple landscape.